 In April 2014, the President signed PAMA, which included a substantial new payment system for clinical laboratory tests under the CLFS.
 PAMA removed CMS's authority to adjust the CLFS based and established a new method for setting CLFS rates.
 Implementation of this new method for setting CLFS rates began in 2016.
-Under PAMA, laboratories that have more than \$12,500 in Medicare revenues from laboratory services and that receive more than 50 percent of their Medicare revenues from laboratory services would report private payor data from January 1, 2016 through June 30, 2016, to CMS between January 1, 2017 and March 31, 2017.
-CMS will post the new Medicare CLFS rates (based on weighted median private payor rates) in November 2016 and the new rates will be effective beginning on January 1, 2018.
-Any reductions to payment rates resulting from the new methodology are limited to 10% per test per year in each of the years 2020 through 2022.
+Under PAMA, laboratories that have more than \$12,500 in Medicare revenues from laboratory services and that receive more than 50 percent of their Medicare revenues from laboratory services would report private payer data from January 1, 2016 through June 30, 2016, to CMS between January 1, 2017 and March 31, 2017.
+CMS posted the new Medicare CLFS rates (based on weighted median private payer rates) in November 2017 and the new rates became effective beginning on January 1, 2018.
+Any reductions to payment rates resulting from the new methodology are limited to 10 % per test per year in each of the years 2020 through 2022.
 CMS has issued draft regulations regarding these changes.
 Further rule-making from CMS will define the time period and data elements evaluated on an annual basis to set reimbursement rates for tests like ours.
+Under the revised Medicare Clinical Laboratory Fee Schedule, reimbursement for clinical laboratory testing is scheduled to be reduced in 2018, 2019 and 2020, though the result of the 2018 calculations was an increase in our reimbursement rate for ThyGenX of approximately 40% for our Medicare volume.
+PAMA calls for further revisions of the Medicare Clinical Laboratory Fee Schedule for years after 2020, based on future surveys of market rates; further reductions in reimbursement may result from such revisions.